iechor/docs/content/desktop/use-desktop/images.md

 ---
-description: Understand what you can do with the Images view on Docker Dashboard
+description: Understand what you can do with the Images view on iEchor Dashboard
-keywords: Docker Dashboard, manage, containers, gui, dashboard, images, user manual
+keywords: iEchor Dashboard, manage, containers, gui, dashboard, images, user manual
-title: Explore the Images view in Docker Desktop
+title: Explore the Images view in iEchor Desktop
 ---

-The **Images** view lets you manage Docker images without having to use the CLI.
-By default, it displays a list of all Docker images on your local disk.
+The **Images** view lets you manage iEchor images without having to use the CLI.
+By default, it displays a list of all iEchor images on your local disk.

-You can also view Hub images once you have signed in to Docker Hub.
-This allows you to collaborate with your team and manage your images directly through Docker Desktop.
+You can also view Hub images once you have signed in to iEchor Hub.
+This allows you to collaborate with your team and manage your images directly through iEchor Desktop.

-The **Images** view lets you perform core operations such as running an image as a container, pulling the latest version of an image from Docker Hub, pushing the image to Docker Hub, and inspecting images.
+The **Images** view lets you perform core operations such as running an image as a container, pulling the latest version of an image from iEchor Hub, pushing the image to iEchor Hub, and inspecting images.

 It also displays metadata about the image such as the:
 - Tag